 The LTV for second Mortgages or other subordinate Mortgages must meet the same Lending Policies as those of a first Mortgage.
 Specifically, a Mortgage loan secured by a second or other subordinate Residential Mortgage typically must have a maximum LTV that does not exceed between 65% and 75% depending on the nature of the residential property.
 The LTV calculation factors in any Mortgages that rank ahead of the second or other subordinate Mortgage.
 Although expected to be an infrequent occurrence, the Company may advance a loan secured by a second Mortgage or other subordinate Mortgages behind its own first Mortgage or other priority Mortgage.
 The Company will target a Mortgage portfolio that contains a maximum of 20% second or subsequent Mortgages by dollar value.
 See Item 2.2 - "Our Business - Mortgage Portfolio".

-See the table under "Mortgage Portfolio - Priority of Mortgages", below, for a summary of the priority of the Mortgages included in the Company's Mortgage Portfolio as at December 31, 2023.
+For a summary of the priority of the Mortgages included in the Company's Mortgage Portfolio as at December 31, 2024, see Item 2.2 - "Our Business - Mortgage Portfolio - Priority of Mortgages".

 Additional Lending Policies